 VI.
-Addressing Learner and Community Needs (80 percent of an LEA's Allocation) 1.
-1. After accounting for the funds reserved under section 2001(e)(1) of the ARP Act, how the LEA will remaining ARP ESSER funds consistent with section 2001(e)(2) of the ARP Act (See Appendix A.) De Description during SY21-22: Bottle-filling station, V&S School Solutions (consultants), teacher college courses, Business class laptops Description during SY22-23: Mentor Program for new teachers, Teacher Stipend, V&S School Solutions (consultants), Responsive Classroom Description during SY23-24: HVAC repairs, study conducted by mechanical engineer, portable view boards, student chromebooks & chargers, teacher summer prep, poster printer, TIGER presentation, SRO De 2.
-2. The LEA's use of funds to address the top priority needs identified in the New Hampshire Department or robust, statewide consultation with stakeholders: a.
-During SY22-23 (check one): Yes: × Yes: × Yes: × Somewhat: Somewhat: Somewhat: No: escription of all SYs: In alignment with competent omote personalization of student learning and individual t innovative approaches that b.
-During SY21-22 (check one): During SY22-23 (check one): providing perfo Yes: X Yes: X Yes: X rmance-based bonuses to Somewhat: Somewhat: Somewhat: Somewhat: teachers: No: No: No: No: No: No: Description of all SYs: A one-time stipend was provided to teachers and staff who worked through the 22-23 school year for their out and appreciable increase of work responsibilities related to the pandemic. c.
-During SY22-23 (check one): Yes: × Yes: × Yes: × Somewhat: Somewhat: Somewhat: No: □ No: □ No: □ Description of all SYs: The LEA will support ongoing outreach to families, and work together to identify and develop funding ideas for any potential barriers with family engage.
-3. The LEA's use of funds to address the following additional needs identified in the New Hampshire Department of Education's robust, statewide consultation with stakeholders: a.
-What amount and percentage of the LEA's total allocation will be administered under school leader discret Amount: \$288,772.88 Percentage: 100% Allocation methodology including the Education, Free and Reduced-Price Lu: School leaders collaborated with teachers, staff, school nurses, counst parent/community input from the public hearing to reflect stakeh A 100 100 100 100 100 100 100 100 100 10 No. on our control of the control of b.
-What amount and percentage of the LEA's total allocation will be used to support Career and Technical Education: Amount: N/A- Pittsburg High School is not a CTE center.
-Percentage: 0% Description, including funds used to support learner obtainment of industry-recognized credentials: Pittsburg School has access to CTE programs at the North Point Career and Technical Education Center in Colebrook. c.
-The extent to which funds will be used to provide access to course access opportunities, including advanced, elective, and remedial courses provided outside of the residential public school that a learner could not otherwise access: During SYs 21-24 (check one): Yes: ☐ Somewhat: ☒ No: ☐ Description of all SYs: The district will utilize the Virtual Learning Academy Charter School for course access outside of the residential public school.
-VII.
-Ad dressing the Unique Needs of All Learners 1.
-How the LEA will ensure that the interventions it implements will respond to the academic, social, emotional, and mental health needs of all students, and particularly those students disproportionately impacted by the COVID-19 pandemic, including students from low-income families, students of color, English learners, children with disabilitie students experiencing homelessness, children in foster care, and migratory students.
-De: Description: Teacher data teams meet monthly and discuss attendance, class grades, assessment results, social, emotional, and mental health needs of appropriate interventions can be put into place accordingly, regardless of race, ethnicity, SES, ESOL status, disabilities, living situation, or any other factor.
+Addressing Learner and Community Needs (80 percent of an LEA's Allocation) 1. ter accounting for the funds reserved unaining ARP ESSER funds consistent v Description during SY21-22: Description during SY22-23: V&S School Solutions (consultants), Teachers Pay Teachers multi-year license, College courses for teachers Description during SY23-24: HVAC Renovations & studies conducted by mechanical engineers, After School Program, SRO, Teachers Pay Teachers multi-year license 2.
+2. The LEA's use of funds to address the top priority needs identified in the New Hampshire Department of Edurobust, statewide consultation with stakeholders: a.
+Providing individualized instruction: During SY21-22 (check one): During SY22-23 (check one): During SY23-24 (check one): Yes: × Yes: × Yes: × Somewhat: Somewhat: Somewhat: No: scription of all SYs: In alignment with comp mote personalization of student learning and indivi ı, the LEA will use funds to sup use funds to support innovative approaches that b.
+Addressing educator fatigue, includin During SY21-22 (check one): During SY22-23 (check one): During SY23-24 (check one): g providing perfo Yes: Yes: Yes: Yes: ormance-based bonuses Somewhat: Somewhat: Somewhat: to teachers: No: No: De Description of all SYs: c.
+Improving family engagement: During SY21-22 (check one): During SY22-23 (check one): During SY23-24 (check one): Yes: × Yes: × Yes: × Somewhat: Somewhat: Somewhat: No: Description of all SYs: The LEA will support ongoing outreach to families, and work together to identify and develop funding ideas for any potential 3.
+3. The LEA's use of funds to address the following additional needs identified in the New Hampshire Department Education's robust, statewide consultation with stakeholders: a.
+What amount and percentage of the LEA's total allocation will be administered under school leader discret Amount: \$347,259.75 Percentage: 100% Allocation methodology including the Education, Free and Reduced-Price L School leaders collaborated with teachers, staff, school nurses, cour h Language Learners:

+parent/community input from the public hearing to reflect stakeholder priorities.
+School leaders will continue to revisit and update the allocation plan to meet the needs of learners.

+b.
+What amount and percentage of the LEA's total allocation will be used to support Career and Technical Education: Amount: Not Applicable- elementary school Percentage: Description, including funds used to support learner obtainment of industry-recognized credentials: Not Applicable- elementary school c.
+The extent to which funds will be used to provide access to course access opportunities, including advanced, elective, and remedial courses provided outside of the residential public school that a learner could not otherwise access: During SYs 21-24 (check one): Yes: ☐ Somewhat: ☐ No: ☒ Description of all SYs: Not Applicable- elementary school VII.
+Ad dressing the Unique Needs of All Learners 1. men w the LEA will ensure that the interventions it implements will respond to the academic, social, emotional, and ntal health needs of all students, and particularly those students disproportionately impacted by the COVID-19 idemic, including students from low-income families, students of color, English learners, children with disabilities dents experiencing homelessness, children in foster care, and migratory students.
+Des SCription: Team data meetings are held three times each year in which teacher teams meet and discuss attendance, class grades, assessment results, social, emotional, mental health needs of all students so that appropriate interventions can be put into place accordingly, regardless of race, ethnicity, SES, ESOL status, disabilities, living situation, or any other factor.
 VIII.
-Au thorization LE A Superintendent's Signature: Date: 1-11-24
+Au thorization LE.
+A Superintendent's Signature: Date: F 260 Jugler 1-11-24 ·